coralproject/ask-docs/docs_dir/xenia/index.md

 4) You can test your web service by going to the following URL in your browser: [http://localhost:4000/1.0/query](http://localhost:4000/1.0/query).

-In your browser, you will see some json displayed.
+In your browser, you will see some JSON displayed.
 In your terminal, you should see something like:
 ```
 2016/06/08 13:30:58 app.go:104: USER : 6bd28905-8a92-4aa9-80fd-5e9cff199b3e : Request : Started : Method[GET] URL[/1.0/query] RADDR[[::1]:62121]
 2016/06/08 13:30:58 context.go:65: USER : 6bd28905-8a92-4aa9-80fd-5e9cff199b3e : api : Respond : Started : Code[200]